The way employers attempt to recruit their best workers is always changing, but the traditional job posting isn’t going anywhere.

 - Childcare coverage or contribution.
 According to a 2017 study by Care.com, the average American family will spend 20% of their yearly income on childcare costs.

 - Professional development.
 Many young, high-performing employees leave a job due to a lack of professional growth opportunities.
 Offer them a chance to grow their skill set and potentially take on a bigger role.

 - Loyalty rewards and cash bonuses.
-Reward great workplace behavior and employee loyalty with added vacation time, small cash bonuses or gift cards.
+Reward great workplace behavior and employee loyalty with added vacation time, a cash bonus or gift cards.

 If you’re looking for a new financial wellness benefit designed for shift and hourly workers, we know just the one for you (surprise: it’s us).
-Providing employees free access to their pay after each shift will definitely help your job posting stand apart from the competition.
+We guarantee that providing employees free access to their pay after each shift will help your job posting stand apart from the competition.